ick-seshoka/offerzen/README.md

 Download/clone the source code from this [github repository](https://github.com/ick-seshoka/offerzen/tree/master)

+add a `.env` file with the following inside: `REACT_APP_CANDIDATE_INTERVIEWS_URL = 'https://raw.githubusercontent.com/ick-seshoka/offerzen-data/master/interviews.json'` at the root of the project

 run the following commands to install and run the project locally:

 ```